Image by Anita Isalska Lonely Planet

 Housed in a garish new building, Minsk's best museum houses an excellent display detailing Belarus' suffering and heroism during the Nazi occupation.
 With English explanations throughout, atmospheric dioramas and a range of real tanks, airplanes and artillery from WWII, it's one of the capital's few must-see attractions.

 Its section on concentration camps is particularly disturbing: an incredible 2.3 million people in Belarus were killed during the war, including 1.5 million civilians.
-English-language tours, which should be booked in advance, will give much-needed context to the collection.
-Take bus number 1 from pl Svobody to get here.
+Audioguides give much-needed context to the collection; for greater depth, book an English-language tour (in advance).
+Take bus number 1 from pl Svabody to get here.